cristian473/cristian473/README.md

 ### Hi there visitor! 👋

-My name is Cristian Morales, i am a boy than i love programming.
-I have the idea than all the world should know computer programming.
-That practice do you know to think and resolve ideas most fast and efficiently.
+My name is Cristian Morales, and I love programming.
+I belive that all the world should know about computer programming becouse you are going to think and resolve ideas faster and more efficiently.

-I speak Spanish and some English. i'm in searching of job in USA, aslo I'm take classes of english to keep better conversations :)
+I speak Spanish and some English.
+I’m searching job in USA, aslo I’m taking english lessons to keep better conversations :)

-I'm currently learning Full stack web develop, on the academy of programming "Soy Henry".
-Their i learned since the bases of javascript and web develop until mount a SPA E-Commerce, back-end and front-end completely since zero ussing React and Redux, aslo NodeJS, Express and Sequelize to Databases.
+I’m currently learning Full stack web development at “Soy Henry”, an argentinian programming academy.
+I’ve learned the bases of javascript and web development, back-end and front-end completely from zero ussing React and Redux, also NodeJS, Express and Sequelize to Databases.

-I'm currently working on a SPA E-Commerce on Henry academy, as preparation proyect. aslo personality i make a Mobile-App to help people to get a helper to talk about yours problems, so,  the people called "helpers" can apply to be helpers, and lister the problems of others persons.
-All this for the art love. this's being make with React-Native for front and i still don't start with backend. i think i will use nodeJS :)
+I’m currently working on a SPA E-Commerce at Henry academy, as final proyect.
+Also, as a personal project, I am doing a Mobile-App to help people to talk about their problems.
+Users called “helpers” can apply to be helpers, and listen the problems of other people.
+All this for the art of love.
+I’m doing this App with React-Native for the front-end and I still don’t start with backend, but i’m going to use nodeJS